sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/current_limitations_of_code_insights.md

 > NOTE: we have many performance improvements planned.
 We'll likely release considerable performance gains in the upcoming releases of 2021.

+## Feature parity limitations

-## Features currently available only on insights over all your repositories
+### Features currently available only on insights over all your repositories

 * **[Filtering insights](code_insights_filters.md)**: we do not yet allow filtering for insights that run over explicitly defined lists of repositories.
 (If you want to filter those insights' repository lists, you can quickly add/remove repositories on the edit screen and results will return equally quickly as filtering an insight over all repositories.)

-## Features currently available only on insights over explicitly defined repository lists
+### Features currently available only on insights over explicitly defined repository lists

 Because these insights need to run dramatically fewer queries than insights over thousands of repositories, you will have access to a number of features not _yet_ supported for insights over all repositories.
 These are: